Kyladon/NFODaemon/README.md

 ```
 * Required fields are marked with `REQUIRED` and must be included in the request.
 * Optional fields can be omitted if not applicable.

+nfo_data [REQUIRED] - STRING entire blob base64 encoded
+release [REQUIRED] - STRING release name
+filename [REQUIRED] - STRING NFO original filename
+save [REQUIRED] - BOOL true or false, to allow the user to download the original NFO or not.
+date [OPTIONAL] - STRING Format this however you like as there is no datetime conversion done server side.
+Suggest sending UTC formatted date like "2005-05-28 17:58:07"
+files [OPTIONAL] - INT Total number of files in release
+size [OPTIONAL] - FLOAT size of release in mb's

 ### Response Format